Skip to main content

 Locate Dynamic Lists

-const { locator } = await getLocatorsByAI(
+const { locator } = await page.getLocatorsByAI('all items in the shopping cart');

 const items = await locator.all();